redis/docs/content/integrate/redis-data-integration/ingest/troubleshooting.md

 ## Dump support package

-If you ever need to send a comprehensive set of forensics data to Redis support then you should run the
+If you need to send a comprehensive set of forensics data to Redis support, run the
 [`redis-di dump-support-package`]({{< relref "/integrate/redis-data-integration/ingest/reference/cli/redis-di-dump-support-package" >}})
 command from the CLI.